 Commitment & Qualifications

-The Congregational Nominating Committee (CNC) seeks individuals who are committed to Jesus Christ as their Lord and Savior and who are willing to serve Christ’s Church as officers (elders and deacons) and ministry leaders.
+The Congregational Nominating Committee (CNC) seeks individuals who are committed to Jesus Christ as their Lord and Savior and who are willing to serve Christ’s Church as officers (elders and deacons.)
 These individuals must be active members of Great Bridge Presbyterian Church.
 They are ordinarily elected for a 3-year term which begins in June.
-GBPC has also created a leadership role we call ministry chairs.
-While not officers of the church, these individuals serve as the leaders of ministry teams responsible for the day-to-day functioning of the church.
-For some ministry teams, there are staff who serve as the ministry chairs.
-For other teams, we seek leaders from the congregation.
-Serving as an elder, deacon or ministry chair requires a substantial commitment to the work of Christ through Great Bridge Presbyterian Church.
+Serving as an elder or deacon requires a substantial commitment to the work of Christ through Great Bridge Presbyterian Church.

 Seeking God’s Servants

 The Book of Order states that every congregation shall elect men and women from among its active members, giving fair representation to persons of all ages and all racial ethnic groups of the congregation.
 Full opportunity shall be given to the congregation for nominations by any active member of the church both prior to and during the congregational meeting.

 Guidelines for Christian leadership are found principally in three New Testament passages: 1 Timothy 3:1-13, Titus 1:5-9, and 1 Peter 5:1-4.
 Generally, these passages talk about the character of biblical leaders, including evidence of grace and compassion in common life within the family, at work and in the world.
 Biblical leaders should also be mature in their relationship with Jesus Christ and have demonstrated some effectiveness in ministry in the church and in the world.
 Examples of this may be found in: